-The student in an MTS program concentrates on either theology or biblical studies (Old or New Testament).
-This concentration is declared on application and expressed academically in a final thesis.
+The student in an MTS program specializes in either theology or biblical studies (Old or New Testament).
+This specialization is declared on application and expressed academically in a final thesis.
 The student is also required to do advanced studies in the other two disciplines.
 All students do advanced studies in both biblical languages.
-Although the thesis reflects a student's chosen concentration, the program is designed to ensure that the student understands the connectedness of the three disciplines.
+Although the thesis reflects a student's chosen specialization, the program is designed to ensure that the student understands the connectedness of the three disciplines.